pierre-rouleau/seed7-mode/README.rst

                                       declared inside ``prg/bas.sd7``

 `Comments menu`_                      The comments-specific commands.

+`Align commands menu`_                The align commands.
+Note that the key
+                                      bindings shown are the ones provided
+                                      by PEL alignment command support
+                                      (see `PEL align PDF`_).

 `Template insertion menu`_            The template insertion commands.
                                       These can be expanded easily with